Find answers to frequently asked questions about the use and functioning of Adhese.

-- If a position is recently created (in less than two weeks ago), there is no forecasting available yet.
+- If a position is recently created (less than two weeks ago), there is no forecasting available yet.
 Therefore, if the booking is booked at a recently created position, you need to select SOV as the delivery method.

-- An ad tag must be implemented for the booked position in order to deliver a booking.
-Check if if an ad tag is implemented at the location where the booking should deliver.
+- An ad tag must be implemented for the booked position to deliver a booking.
+Check if an ad tag is implemented at the location where the booking should deliver.

-Q: Why has the delivery of a booking stopped, despite the fact that the booking volume (as determined in the to reach field) is not achieved yet?
+Q: Why has the delivery of a booking stopped, even though the booking volume (as determined in the to reach field) is not achieved yet?

-A: Please check the following list of factors that might provide a reason to why a landing page does not open in a correct way:
+A: Please check the following list of factors that might provide a reason to why a landing page does not open correctly: